ta4j/ta4j-wiki/Indicators-Inventory.md

 ## 15. Forecasting

 Forecast types live under `org.ta4j.core.indicators.forecast`.
 The root package holds the primary indicators, while `forecast.state`, `forecast.projection`, and `forecast.adapters` group state contracts, projection contracts, and conversion bridges.
 They produce forecast summaries at a decision index using only data available at or before that index.
-These entries are introduced by the matching CF-289 ta4j feature branch and should be treated as branch-only until the ta4j 0.22.9 release includes them.
+The core forecast workflow shipped in ta4j 0.23.0; `ForecastState`, `ForecastFeatureExtractor`, `ForecastFeatureExtractors`, the typed `ReturnForecastStateIndicator<S>`, and summary-only `Forecast` construction on this branch target ta4j 0.23.1.
 For tutorial guidance, see [Forecast Indicators](Forecast-Indicators.md).

 | FQN | Class | Description (from codebase) |
 |-----|-------|-----------------------------|